nervosnetwork/docs.nervos.org/website/docs/basics/intro.md

 The Basics section covers the most common essential topics relevant to users of all technical levels.

 Being familiar with blockchain technology is helpful, but it's not absolutely essential.
-Links to additional reading materials will provided along the way.
+Links to additional reading materials will be provided along the way.

 ## Concepts